China's factory activity seen contracting for sixth month on trade pressure: Reuters poll

 Many expect a durable resolution to the protracted trade war is unlikely in the near term.
 China still faces new U.S. tariffs set to kick in on Dec.
 15, on top of the existing 25% tariffs on $250 billion of Chinese imports.

-That is likely to weigh on businesses and consumers.
 China’s gross domestic product growth slowed more than expected to 6.0% year-on-year in the third quarter, its weakest pace in almost three decades.

-For the whole of 2019, GDP growth is expected to cool to 6.2% and then hit 5.9% in 2020, according to a Reuters poll, underlining the growing challenges faced by Beijing in its efforts to stabilize the economy.
+For the whole of 2019, GDP growth is expected to cool to 6.2% and then hit 5.9% in 2020, according to a Reuters poll, underlining the growing challenges faced by Beijing in its efforts to stabilise the economy.

 In September, a slide in China’s exports picked up pace while imports contracted for a fifth straight month, official data showed.